clintbugsdev/xeneta-ratestask/README.md

 # Installation

 Docker setup which will start a
-PostgreSQL instance populated with the assignment data.
+PostgreSQL instance populated with the assignment data with running FastAPI app.

 Build the image: